SiddhantJaiswal-0125/SiddhantJaiswal-0125/README.md

 * Codex
 * Competative Lead at Codechef ITER Chapter
 * Campus Envoy at Samsung Prism ITER
-* CamPus Ambassador at Coding Ninja
+* Campus Ambassador at Coding Ninja

 ## ⚡ Technologies
 Talk to me about